 Block-Scaffolds for Bone Regeneration using Nanoclay-Polycaprolactone Scaffolds with Supplements (RFT-533)

 Scientists at NDSU have developed a flexible, modular, bone scaffold for filling large bone gaps and accelerating bone growth with various additives, such as nutrients, cytokines, therapeutics and minerals incorporated into the scaffold.
 The scaffold is made of a clay and a polymer.

-Silicon thin films are fundamental in solar and microelectronic industries, and are presently obtained using expensive low-pressure plasma enhanced chemical vapor deposition (PECVD) using gaseous silanes despite of its low precursor utilization efficiency.
-Instability and low vapor-pressure of liquid hydrosilanes have limited their use in the semiconductor industries for longtime.
+Silicon thin films are fundamental in solar and microelectronic industries and are presently obtained using expensive low-pressure plasma-enhanced chemical vapor deposition (PECVD) using gaseous silanes despite its low precursor utilization efficiency.
+Instability and low vapor pressure of liquid hydrosilanes have limited their use in the semiconductor industries for a long time.
 Researchers at NDSU have developed a process to synthesis silicon thin films from liquid hydrosilane (Si6H12) at ambient pressure in a roll-to-roll method using atmospheric pressure aerosol assisted chemical vapor deposition (AA-APCVD) that has higher deposition rates compared to the state-of-the-art PECVD.

 The extremely high surface area of nanoparticles provides many advantages over conventional particles with dimensions in the micron scale.
 For a variety of applications, it is necessary to suspend the nanoparticles in a liquid medium.
 Researchers at NDSU have developed a new plant-oil-based polymer technology focused on the application of nanoparticle suspension in water.

 Electrospinning Process for Continuous High-Volume Silicon Micro- and Nano-Wire Production (RFT-311)